nalamat/neurobehavior/doc/getting_started.rst

 ---------------------------------------

 The best place to start learning Python is to download one of the distributions (PythonXY_ or Enthought_) and work your way through the `Python tutorial`_.
-If you have only used Matlab before, many concepts will likely be new to you (e.g.
-Model-View-Controller_, object-oriented programming, list comprehensions, namespaces).
+Another project, `SAGE Math`_, brings together many open-source mathematical and analytic packages (e.g. optimization, number theory, symbolic calculus, etc.) under a Python interface; however, this project, while interesting, is primarily oriented towards the mathematical community.
+If you have only used Matlab before, many concepts will likely be new to you (e.g.  Model-View-Controller_, object-oriented programming, list comprehensions, namespaces).
 It is crucial that you become comfortable with these concepts before you attempt to understand the NeuroBehavior code.

 One of my favorite Python modules is IPython_, an interactive Python shell that contains a lot of Matlab-like functionality (e.g. typing in commands one at a